Connect with us

 When the force of a blast shoots a round out of a large-caliber rifle, howitzer or M1 Abrams tank gun, the teams of people operating these weapons are exposed to low-level blasts that can cause traumatic brain injuries.

 Low-level blasts do not cause visible trauma, such as bleeding from ruptured eardrums, and they don’t cause injury through violent head motion, such as a concussion.
-Yet, these blasts can cause physical changes in the brain that to a host of neuropsychiatric symptoms.
+Yet, these blasts can cause physical changes in the brain that lead to a host of neuropsychiatric symptoms.

 The link between the force of a blast and the resulting changes in the brain is not completely understood.
 So our team of engineers and scientists in the PANTHER program, funded by the Department of Defense, is using physics to elucidate how blasts cause traumatic brain injury.